KNOW THE WARNING SIGNS:

 Heart attacks in women

-Every 42 seconds, someone in the United States suffers a heart attack.
-Women account for nearly half of all heart attack deaths.
-Over a life time, heart disease kills five times as many women as breast cancer.
+Every 40 seconds, someone in the United States suffers a heart attack.
+In 2020, heart disease killed over 7 times as many women as breast cancer.

 While heart disease is the leading cause of death for both men and women in the United States, there are some key differences between genders.
-Women tend to experience heart attacks about 10 years later in life than men.
-Also, women are twice as likely as men to die within the first few weeks after suffering a heart attack.
+Women tend to develop cardiovascular diseases about 10 years later in life than men.
+Also, women are twice as likely as men to die within the first month after suffering a heart attack.

 However, there are many things you can do to help lower your risk of having a heart attack, including being physically active, maintaining a healthy weight, following a healthy diet and knowing your risks.